Matti Sundelin

-Matti Sundelin (born 4 December 1934) is a Finnish former footballer who played as a forward.
+Matti Sundelin (4 December 1934 – 5 December 2025) was a Finnish footballer who played as a forward.

+Biography

-Sundelin was born in Turku.
-At club level he played for TPS.
+Sundelin was born in Turku on 4 December 1934.
+At club level, he played for TPS.
 He scored 30 goals in the 1960 Mestaruussarja season, which is still the record for top-tier football in Finland.
-In the same season he scored seven goals against IF Drott, which is still the record number of goals scored in a single top-tier football match in Finland.
-He earned five caps at international level between 1937 and 1941, scoring two goals.
+In the same season, he scored seven goals against IF Drott, which is still the record number of goals scored in a single top-tier football match in Finland.
+He earned five caps at international level between 1956 and 1960, scoring two goals.

+Sundelin died on 5 December 2025, at the age of 91.